COVID-19 Remote Consultations Update - 7/6/20

 - Call us on 0800 404 6660

-Our physiotherapy team consists of highly skilled chartered physiotherapists with extensive experience in many settings of healthcare.
-Our Physio's work closely as part of our integrated multi-disciplinary teams within our hospital so that if necessary, you can benefit from fast referrals and access to the latest imaging technologies to help accurately diagnose and aid treatment pathway decisions.
+Our physiotherapists work closely as part of our integrated multi-disciplinary teams, meaning that if necessary, you can benefit from fast referrals and access to diagnostic technologies right away to aid treatment decisions.

-At The Edgbaston Hospital we offer the following services:
+At The Beaumont Hospital we offer the following services:

 - Acupuncture physiotherapy - can be used on its own or in combination with physiotherapy to help treat a range of musculoskeletal conditions.